yoki31/delivery-carrier/delivery_carrier_label_postlogistics/doc/guides/configuration.rst

 Frankling Licenses
 ******************

-Add one or multiple Frankling license.
-A license is a number of 8 digits provided by Postlogistics.
+Add one or multiple Franking license.
+A license is a number of 8 digits provided by PostLogistics.
-For each license Postlogistics can enable the use of some basic services.
+For each license PostLogistics can enable the use of some basic services.
 You can have multiple license.
 Those will be selectable on setup of delivery methods, so name them properly.

 .. image::  ../_static/img/postlogistics_licenses.png